SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/global-bind.md

 # Binding Global Arguments

-Coming soon...

-Okay, so we've registered everything in the store as directors of service and we've told it to autowire.
-Now down here
+In this file, we've registered everything in `src/` as a service and told each to autowire its dependencies.
+That's *all* you need... *most* of time.
+But sometimes, one of our services needs a little bit *more* configuration.

-we get to the situation where sometimes you need to give Symfony's container a little more information about a service.
-So that's what we've done here by putting our this services ID or we're doing is we're overriding that service.
-So this markdown helper is actually registered up here, but we immediately override it down here and add a bind for `$isDebug: '%kernel.debug%'` this also automatically has autowire true on it.
-We don't have to put that because it's automatically there thanks to the defaults above.
-So this is a long way of saying that everything in your source directory is automatically made available as a service in the container and its arguments are automatically auto wired.
-And if you add need to add more configuration, you just put the class of the service down here, which is actually the ID and that overrides that.
-And then you can specify whatever config you actually need.
-There's some complexity, get the thing work behind the scenes, but it's a kind of beautiful end product.
-Now that we know this, we can do something really cool.
-So down here, notice we've said that we want the `$isDebug` argument to our `MarkdownHelper`.

-There's third argument here to be set to the `%kernel.debug%` parameter.
-But I just told you that there's this cool thing called `_defaults:` up here that specifies default values for any service red student's container.
-So we can actually do is copy that bind, delete that service entirely, and then go up under `_defaults` and paste it there.
-I forgot where, and refresh no errors.
-And you can see that the `$isDebug` flag down here.
-We're dumping is still true.
-What this done is we've now set up a global convention.
-I can not use an `$isDebug` argument in any service anywhere in my application and it's automatically going to be set to the `kernel.debug`, uh, uh, parameter.
-That is awesome.

-Another thing you can optionally do here and it looks a little bit weird, is you can actually put the type hint on there.
-So in this case, the `bool $isDebug` matches.
-The `bool $isDebug`.
-I have instead of my `MarkdownHelper` so if I refresh, this still works, but if I didn't have that bul type and on there, I would actually get that air cannot.
-A auto wire argument $isDebug, has no type it, you should configure its value explicitly.
-So that's pretty cool.
-So I'll put that is debug flag back right there and now it works again and now it's this working.
-I'll take out, this `$isDebug` flag right here.
-So this is really how I primarily read what I, this is usually what I do.
-Um, by Symfony can auto wire almost everything inside of the container and a few things that it can't.
-Auto wire I typically set up as global binds and this is basically as complicated as your configuration file needs to get.
-Next, let's talk about something else named auto wiring on the logger.
+*That's* what we're doing at the bottom for `MarkdownHelper`.
+This service *is* registered above thanks to auto-registration.
+Down here, we're *overriding* that
+service: we're *replacing* the auto-registered one with our own so that we can add the extra `bind` config.
+This *still* has `autowire` and `autoconfigure` enabled on it, thanks to the `_defaults` section, but we can now add any *extra* config that we need to this *one* service.

+## Moving bind to `_defaults`

+But when you have an argument that can't be autowired, there is actually another, *easier* way to fix it.
+Our custom config says that we want the `$isDebug` argument to `MarkdownHelper` - that's the third argument - to be set to the `%kernel.debug%` parameter.
+What if we moved this up to the `_defaults` section?

+Do that: copy the bind lines, delete that service *entirely*, and then, up under `_defaults`, paste.

+Let's see if it works!
+When we refresh, no errors.
+And the `$isDebug` flag that we're dumping is *still* true!

+When you add a bind to `_defaults`, you setup up a global *convention*: we can now have an `$isDebug` argument in *any* of our services and Symfony will automatically know to pass the `kernel.debug` parameter.
+Thanks to this, we no longer need to override the `MarkdownHelper` service to add the bind: it will already have it!
+*This* is how I typically handle non-autowireable arguments.

+## Adding a Type to the Bind

+Oh, and if you want, you can add the *type* to the bind - like `bool $isDebug`.
+This will *still* work because we have this *exact* argument in MarkdownHelper.
+When we refresh, yep!
+No errors.

+But now, remove the `bool` type-hint a refresh again.
+Error!

+> Cannot autowire `MarkdownHelper`: argument `$isDebug` has no type-hint, you
+> should configure its value explicitly.

+Pretty cool.
+Let's put our `bool` type-hint back so it matches our bind *exactly*.
+And... now that it's working, I'll remove the `dump()` from `MarkdownHelper`.

+Here's the big picture: most arguments can be autowired.
+If you have one that *can't*, you can set a bind on the specific service *or* set a global bind, which is the quickest option.

+Next, let's talk about what happens when there are *multiple* services in the container that implement the same interface.
+How can we choose which one we want?
+And what if I need to use a lower-level service that is *not* autowireable?